 $39 + State Fees

 (Registered Agent: $119 after 1st year)

-How Do I Elect A Registered Agent In Texas?
+How To Elect A Registered Agent In Texas

 For your LLC in Texas, you will be required to elect your registered agent when you complete your LLC’s Certificate of Formation.
 The Certificate of Formation is the main LLC formation document in Texas.